In the context of organic chemistry, which of the following react... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry, which of the following reactions is light-dependent?
+In the context of organic chemistry, which of the following reactions is an example of a light-dependent reaction?

 A